LabinatorSolutions/stockfish-chess-web-gui/README.md

 ## Basic Suggested Improvements

 - Adding an option to set FEN.
-- Adding an alternative option to move the pieces by clicking instead of dragging.
+- Adding an alternative option to move the pieces by clicking and pointing.
 - Adding a visual evaluation meter to show the player what is the engine's evaluation of the current position.